 Most Advanced Hardware Support:

-Although today most of the Linux distributions are supported a wide range of hardware still it can be a pain to get all the hardware working.
+Although today most the Linux distributions are supported a wide range of hardware still it can be a pain to get all the hardware working.

 Manjaro is by far the best OS in terms of hardware support.
 It scans your system and detects all the hardware and gives you the options to install the drives in both command prompt and Graphical interface.

-I have an Old Nvidia GTX 525 M graphics card and every time I switch to a new OS I have to search manually for the drives and it’s a headache for me but when I first install the Manjaro OS it automatically detects the card and gives me the options to install appropriate driver accordingly.
+I have an Old Nvidia GTX 525 M graphics card and every time I switch to a new OS I have to search manually for the drives it’s a headache for me but when I first install the Manjaro OS it automatically detects the card and gives me the options to install appropriate driver accordingly.

 Moving From One Kernel to Another: